crdhilep/bikesharing/README.md

 - Majority of the customers are Subscribers and Peak times are around morning and Evenings
 - Maintance should be Takesn place during Early Moring Hours.
 Prefered Midnight to 5 AM Local Time
+- Most of our commuters are male customers, when marketing we can use that data to Target audience and provide services on their comfort
 - Base on data, most of the commuters are working in NYC, so its good to have stations set within 10 mins apart